splayfee/fsm/README.md

 ## Tests & Coverage

 The codebase is fully unit-tested with near-100% coverage.
-All code is linted and type-checked.
+All code is linted, prettified and type-checked.

 ---

-## Examples

 # Synchronous Machine